gruntwork-io/terragrunt/_docs/rfc/for_each_iteration.md

 **Cons**:

 - Code generation is complex.
+    - When should you run the code generation step?
+    - How often?
-When should you run the code generation step?
-How often?
-How do you know if there is drift?
+    - How do you know if there is drift?
+    - Do you check in the generated code?
+If so, you have to maintain it (e.g., 19 sets of files/folders for 19 AWS regions).
+If it's always generated at runtime, then interacting with just one of the generated things becomes harder.
 - Removing an iteration still requires a bit of a dance.
 You need to `terragrunt destroy` the relevant folder, then remove that folder, and then remove the corresponding item from the iteration list.
 - Users now need to learn a templating tool and language, on top of Terragrunt and Terraform.